jsguti323/Housing_Estimator/README.md

 ![image](https://user-images.githubusercontent.com/101474477/185000856-c40bfefe-f857-403d-9d5a-c8d31c533138.png)

-The mean squared error is a common way to measure the prediction accuracy of a model.
-The mean squared error is always 0 or positive.
-When a MSE is larger, this is an indication that the linear regression model doesn’t accurately predict the model.

-An important piece to note is that the MSE is sensitive to outliers.
-No overfitting as training and testing scores are very close to each other, though accuracy is poor
+The mean squared error measures the prediction accuracy of a model, and is always 0 or positive.
+When the MSE is larger, this is an indication that the linear regression model is not accurately predicting the outcome.
+An important piece to note is that the MSE is sensitive to outliers, so the greater the number and magnitude of the outliers, the greater the deviation from the mean and the less accurate the model.
+Testing and training scores that are close together indicate minimal or no overfitting; however, a low accuracy score indicates weakness in the data.

 </p>
 </details>